kdotzlaw/Comp3040A3/Group10_A3_Part01_V1.md

 ## Endpoints

-There is only one end point for this API.
+There is only one endpoint for this API.

 ### `GET` /providerNumber